 Digital Object Identifier (DOI)

 Ferguson, Scott A.; Mouzon, Benoit C.; Lynch, Cillian; Lungmus, Carlyn; Morin, Alexander; Crynen, Gogce; Carper, Benjamin; Bieler, Gayle; Mufson, Elliott J.; Stewart, William; Mullan, Michael; and Crawford, Fiona, "Negative Impact Of Female Sex On Outcomes From Repetitive Mild Traumatic Brain Injury In Htau Mice Is Age Dependent: A Chronic Effects Of Neurotrauma Consortium Study" (2017).
-Neurobiology.
+Translational Neuroscience.
 333.